RANGAREDDYGARINAGIREDDY/loan_prediction_and_approval1/README.md

 The idea behind this ML project is to build an ML model and web application that the bank can use to classify if a user can be granted a loan or not.

 ### Web template
-For the machine learning deployment, this app uses HTML and CSS templates of [colorlib](https://colorlib.com/wp/template/colorlib-regform-7/)
+For the machine learning deployment, we used HTML and CSS templates of [colorlib](https://colorlib.com/wp/template/colorlib-regform-7/)